sivakumarperiyasamy01/React_NetflixClone/README.md

    -implement sign out
    -update profile
-   -Bug fix- signup user dispalynameand profile pitcure update -Bug fix-IF the user no logged in redirect browse to loginpage and vice versa
+   -Bug fix- signup user dispalynameand profile pitcure update -Bug fix-IF the user no logged in redirect browse to loginpage and vice versa -unsubscribe to onauthchange callback
+   -adding hardcore values to constant files
+   -Register Tmdb api and create an app get acess token -Get data from tmdb now playing movie list api -custom hook for now playing movies
+   -create a movie slice put all data in to store -update store with movie data
+   -plannig for maincontainer and secondary container -fetch data for trailer video and put it in store -Embedded youtube video and make it auto play and make dynaic using store data